 ZZ plants are one of the popular houseplants found in many countries.
 Their glossy foliage and slow growth body are preferred by many.
 ZZ Plant(Zamioculcas zamiifolia) is originally from aroid reasons of East Africa, though they are native to the grasslands, they are evergreen in nature.

 Propagating a ZZ plant from a leaf in water is not that though, you will need an adult ZZ plant where from leaf will be collected for propagation.
-In addition to that you will need a sharp knife, a glass of water.
+In addition to that, you will need a sharp knife and a glass of water.

 After we have all the tools ready, we can go for cutting the leaves off the ZZ plant.
 It is advisable to wear a glove while working with a sharp garden knife.
 You can cut a single leaflet for the experiment or cut a whole leaf off the tree, we will use this leaf to get many ZZ plant propagation as a number of leaflets will be there.

 The process of getting new roots on a leaflet is about 20 to 30 days.
-And till new shoot come out it takes additional one month.
+And till the new shoot come out it takes an additional one month.

 How do you know when to transfer a ZZ propagated leaf from water?

-The best time to transfer a propagated leaflet is as new shoot grows to two to three inches long.
-This will increase the success rate of the ZZ plant propagation from leaf.
+The best time to transfer a propagated leaflet is as the new shoot grows to two to three inches long.
+This will increase the success rate of the ZZ plant propagation from a leaf.